 Kelly Downs Photography

 Traci Sorell is the author of Sibert, Orbis Pictus, AILA American Indian Youth Literature Award, and Boston Globe–Horn Book Honor Book We Are Grateful: Otsaliheliga.
+Her title Classified: The Secret Career of Mary Golda Ross, Cherokee Aerospace Engineer was also named an Orbis Pictus Honor Book and a AILA American Indian Youth Literature Award Honor Book.
 She is an enrolled citizen of the Cherokee Nation and lives in northeastern Oklahoma, where her tribe is located.

 What was your favorite book when you were a child?